High-precision measurement of the W boson mass with the CMS experiment: Methods

 Apart from the PDFs, which are not relevant for this measurement, the breakdown of uncertainties is similar to the $\mwp-\mwm$ case.
 The muon momentum scale and the angular coefficients contribute uncertainties of 23.1 and 14.5\MeV, respectively.
 The statistical uncertainty of the data is 13.9\MeV.

-Table~\ref{tab:impacts_WlikeZandW_chargeDiff} shows the impacts on the difference between the measured mass with positive or negative muons in the \wlike \mz and \mw analyses, comparing with the nominal result from the simultaneous fit to both charges, and using nominal impacts.
+\insupp{Table~3 in the \suppmat}{Table~\ref{tab:impacts_WlikeZandW_chargeDiff}} shows the impacts on the difference between the measured mass with positive or negative muons in the \wlike \mz and \mw analyses, comparing with the nominal result from the simultaneous fit to both charges, and using nominal impacts.
 The breakdown of uncertainties from the global definition of the impacts is also reported, for completeness.

-{\tolerance=1200 We have performed several additional checks that confirm that the small tension with the expectation of $\mwp=\mwm$ does not reflect a bias or an underestimation of our uncertainties that would impact our result.
+We have performed several additional checks that confirm that the small tension with the expectation of $\mwp=\mwm$ does not reflect a bias or an underestimation of our uncertainties that would impact our result.
 The alignment components of the muon momentum scale calibration and the $A_3$ angular coefficient uncertainties are the dominant sources affecting the $\mwp-\mwm$ measurement.
-Therefore, we repeat both measurements after varying the central value of these parameters by one standard deviation ($\sigma$) such that the charge difference is reduced, keeping their relative uncertainty fixed.
+Therefore, we repeat both measurements after varying the central value of these parameters by $1\sigma$ such that the charge difference is reduced, keeping their relative uncertainty fixed.
 Up variations of the \ptmu scale alignment terms, and down variations of the $A_3$ coefficient uncertainties, each reduce $\mwp-\mwm$.
-The maximum shift in $\mwp-\mwm$ when varying these two terms, either independently or coherently, moves the result towards zero by 1.2$\sigma$, compared with the $\mwp-\mwm$ measurement with the nominal uncertainty model.
-In the extreme configuration where the alignment term is varied by $3\sigma$, resulting in $\mwp-\mwm \approx 0$, the extracted \mw differs from our nominal result by 0.6\MeV. }
+The maximum shift in $\mwp-\mwm$ when varying these two terms, either independently or coherently, moves the result towards zero by $1.2\sigma$, compared with the $\mwp-\mwm$ measurement with the nominal uncertainty model.
+If the alignment parameters of the muon momentum scale calibration are extracted from \zmm events, the measured $\mwp-\mwm$ shifts towards zero by 16\MeV, with a total uncertainty of 25\MeV.
+In the extreme configuration where the alignment term is varied by $3\sigma$, resulting in $\mwp-\mwm \approx 0$, the extracted \mw differs from our nominal result by 0.6\MeV.